g5search/opex-runbook/docs/testing/general-testing-info.md

 **Wednesday:** RC is Released
 * Dev who is manning the RC will ping QA and wait for the “OK to Release” reply
-* Once QA is on deck realese is merged, tagged and deployed to production
+* Once QA is on deck release is merged, tagged and deployed to production
 * QA will add version notes to channel to inform internal teams what is shipping
 * When QA is done with smoke-testing they will alert the relevant channels that work is complete and live